raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ---

-Fulcrum is a replacement for an Electrs, these two services cannot be run at the same time (due to the same standard ports used)
+Fulcrum is a replacement for an Electrs, these two services cannot be run at the same time (due to the same standard ports used).
+Performance issues have been found on Raspberry Pi 4GB, it is recommended to install Fulcrum on 8GB version.

 ## Preparations